 4. Adaptations of third party material, novels, short stories, poems and short film scripts are ineligible and will be not be considered.
 Short film scripts shall be considered to be any script that is less than 30 minutes duration.

 5. BBC Studios reserves the right not to read the candidate’s application if the candidate and/or submission is in breach of any of these terms and conditions and/or fails to meet the eligibility criteria.

 6. Entrants must submit:

 - An original, full-length drama script, 30 minutes or longer (minimum 30 pages).
-The script can be written for radio, television, theatre and/or film AND
+The script can be written for film, television, theatre, or radio drama (the “Original Script”); AND

 - Your application must be legibly typed, formatted and written entirely in English.

 - Writing partnerships consisting of two people (max) may apply.
 Any scripts submitted must be written by the partnership.

 Adaptations of any third party material will not be accepted.
 Submissions must be the writer's original work, and may not be based wholly or in part, on the work of any other person, whether known, published, produced or not.